📑 Table of contents

 Internal automations No-code (Make/n8n) Unbeatable effort/result ratio

-AI chatbot No-code (Botpress) Excellent specialized platforms
+AI Chatbot No-code (Botpress) Excellent specialized platforms

 Advanced AI application Hybrid or code Depends on complexity